tonghuikang/blog/_posts/2025-01-27-ai-for-high-school-students.md

 \pagebreak
 </div>

 ## The state of AI

-In the near term (two years)
-- If you can call a generic human expert to do, AI can do it too, equally well
-- If you can verify the task is done correctly, AI can do it much better than humans
+Currently
+- AI can already help with tasks that are easy to describe
+- AI is already better than an average professional with tasks that are easy to grade

+Soon
-## AI can do all low-context tasks equally well
+- AI can do all tasks that are easy to describe, as good as a competent professional

-Low-context / no-context tasks (easy to describe)
+- AI is better than the best professional with tasks that are easy to grade

+## AI can already help with tasks easy to describe

+Examples of tasks easy to describe (low-context / no-context tasks)
 - Doing A-level math calculations
 - Writing an A-level General Paper essay
 - Competitive programming

-High-context tasks (difficult to describe)
+Examples of tasks difficult to describe (high-context tasks)
 - Implementing a button on the Quora website
 - Planning how to improve Quora recommendation systems

 Implications
-- Companies have already experimented with offshoring
+- Companies have already experimented with offshoring work easy to describe
-- OpenAI operator
+- OpenAI Deep Research
-- AI will soon be doing all the work that is easy to explain and check
+- Soon we will use AI to do all the work that is easy to explain
 - If it takes more effort to get others to do I will still rather do it myself

 <div style="page-break-after: always; visibility: hidden">